Burrelles

 Burrelles was an American company that provided media relations planning, monitoring, and measurement services, before ceasing operations in 2024.

 History

 Founded in 1888 by Frank Burrelle and Robert Luce, BurrellesLuce, now Burrelles, was one of the leading media monitoring service providers in the United States.
-This company's CEO was Charles Waggoner; Chairman of the Board was Robert C. Waggoner.
+The company's CEO was Charles Waggoner; Chairman of the Board was Robert C. Waggoner.
 Burrelles was headquartered in Florham Park, New Jersey, and had offices throughout the United States.